 ZenDesk is a software-as-a-service (SaaS) customer relationship management company.
 Its blog page includes a high concentration of quality thought leadership exploring topics like digital trust and AI chatbots.
 Readers of these articles instantly see relevant statistics, case studies, and takeaways relevant to building cutting-edge customer experiences.

-To help CX leaders at small- and mid-sized businesses (SMBs) identify where they stand and build a roadmap for the future, Zendesk partnered with ESG Research to build a framework around CX maturity and CX success.
+The ZenDesk blog features articles as well as downloadable white papers reporting on internal research.
+One recent paper on CX maturity sums up thought leadership in this area beautifully: To help CX leaders at small- and mid-sized businesses (SMBs) identify where they stand and build a roadmap for the future, Zendesk partnered with ESG Research to build a framework around CX maturity and CX success.

 This paper has a target audience, authoritative data, and an actionable takeaway — everything a reader would want from thought leadership content.